Ugochukwu-On/pythonProject/README.md

 *Purpose of Internship training*

-This repository contains One Directory.
+This repository contains Two Directories.

 ## Features
 * Contains One python file.